 Let Someone Be Your Hope

-I recently saw the movie “A Star Is Born” (Warning: Spoilers ahead) and it made a big impact on me.
+I remember watching the movie, “A Star Is Born”, (Warning: Spoilers ahead) and it made a big impact on me.
 The film focuses on the relationship between two musicians: A rock star named Jackson Maine and his wife Alli, whom he discovers and encourages to pursue her talents and dreams.

 Jackson is a tortured soul.
 His mother died in childbirth, and his father died when he was 13.
 About halfway through the movie, we find out that he attempted suicide as a child.
 Throughout the movie, Jackson struggles with an addiction to alcohol and drugs.
 His depression has a tight grip on him.

 At the end of the movie, post-rehab but still hopeless and depressed, Jackson takes a handful of pills and a belt to the garage and ends his life.
 The scene is so sad.
 So tragic.
 And it hit a chord with me.

 Hopeless is a rough place to be.
 I think it’s about as close to hell on earth that we can get.
 I remember several years ago, I was struggling with depression and anxiety, and I didn’t see a way out.
 I was in a hopeless place, and it scared the crap out of me.
 If you’re feeling that way right now, you’re not alone.

 Luckily for me, I had other people who could be my hope while I worked through my struggles and got my life back on track.
 I had family and friends who loved me.
 I had a good counselor.